Antypurus/antypurus.github.io/blogposts/_posts/2020-06-15-Liquium-enters-development.markdown

 categories: jekyll update
 tags: bistro.png
 author: Tiago
-excerpt: A new game engine enter development
+excerpt: A new not-so-competitor enters the ring.
+In this post I lay out the detail about this new project I am starting.
 ---

 Welcome fellow enthusiasts.